There are usually two main reasons people attend conferences.

 The second major reason people attend conferences is for the networking and social opportunities – of which there will be many.
 But the highlight on our conference’s social calendar – indeed, perhaps of our entire year – will be the Gala Dinner on 9 May.

-The theme for the night, Melbourne Noir à la mode, is an invitation for you to ‘frock up and rock out’ – the dress code can be interpreted to suit your sense of style (and humour).
+The theme for the night, Melbourne Noir à la mode, is an invitation for you to ‘frock up and rock out’ – the dress code is not mandatory, but for those who do wish to dress up it can be interpreted to suit your sense of style (and humour).
 Think slicked-back hair styles, shiny Oxfords, two-tone brogues, flapper dresses with daring hemlines, opulent jewels, (faux) furs and feather boas, long silky gloves and lavishly extravagant evening suits.

 The setting for the event will be Myer’s magnificent Mural Hall in the Melbourne CBD.
 This heritage-listed venue maintains its pedigree as one of Melbourne’s exceptional function venues, among the best Art Deco interiors in the state and boasting no less than eight breathtaking murals celebrating women, by renowned artist M. Napier Waller (1893–1972).